 \paragraph{Skeleton Extraction \& Area Erosion} With shapes simplified through vectorization, we rasterize them into binary images.
-The topological backbone is first extracted via morphological skeletonization, which iteratively peels away boundary pixels to yield a two-pixel-wide centerline.
-However, a pure skeleton fails to represent voluminous regions adequately, reducing them to insignificant lines and losing their proportional weight.
-For example, in the left-bottom example in Figure~\ref{fig:hidden_stru_form}, the thick body of the `green cup' becomes a mere round outline.
-To preserve a sense of area, we augment the skeleton with region-based cues.
-This is done by applying morphological erosion to the original filled shapes; the remaining eroded residuals act as simplified, shrunken proxies for the original masses.
-The final hidden backbone is then defined as the union of this skeleton and these residual areas, capturing both connectivity and proportional volume.
+We adopt a medial axis-based approach, where the topological backbone is first extracted via morphological skeletonization, which iteratively peels away boundary pixels to yield a two-pixel-wide centerline. \lm{While alternative simplification methods exist, for instance based on Gestalt principles~\cite{nan2011conjoining, barla2006stroke, liu2015closure}, this morphological variant suffices for our current purposes; exploring sophisticated alternatives remains a subject for future work.} However, a skeleton alone fails to represent voluminous regions, reducing them to thin lines and losing their proportional weight.
+For example, in Figure~\ref{fig:hidden_stru_form} (bottom-left), the thick body of the `green cup' becomes a mere round outline.
+To preserve this spatial presence, we augment the skeleton with region-based cues by applying morphological erosion to the original filled shapes.
+These eroded residuals serve as shrunken proxies for the original masses.
+The final hidden backbone is defined as the union of the skeleton and these residual areas, capturing both connectivity and proportional volume.

-This hidden structure is used as a standard profile for all images, both the input target and the reference ones.
-It provides a uniform, intermediate representation that encodes topology and rough proportions without binding to specific textures or precise contours.
-In our experiments, this hidden-structure design achieves a good balance between preserving the key structure and providing the flexibility required for geometric reimagination during image translation.
+This hidden structure serves as a \lm{unified} profile for both the input target and reference images.
+It provides a structural-aware intermediate representation without binding to specific contours. \lm{Our experiments demonstrate that this hidden-structure design effectively balances structural preservation with the flexibility required for geometric synthesis during image translation.}